Handling a cyber incident when an attack comes

 An attack will come – you may already be under attack but unaware.
 Did you know that on average companies take 197 days to identify an attack and 69 days to contain a breach?

-How you handle a cyber incident following the discovery of a cyber attack will determine how successful you are in addressing the issues and considerations for reporting to the ICO and other regulatory bodies that may be required.
-There should be in place a ‘Cyber Incident Response Plan’ and in its simplest form, this should address some key steps to ensure and enhance incident response and incident investigation.
+How you handle a cyber incident following the discovery of a cyber attack will determine how successful you are in addressing the issues and any considerations for reporting to the ICO and other regulatory bodies that may be required.
+There should be in place a ‘Cyber Incident Response Plan’ and in its simplest form, should address some key steps to ensure and enhance incident response and incident investigation.

 Just like the crime dramas you may watch on TV, it’s about the preservation of evidence to support the post-incident analytics.